blog

 How Does Comparative Fault Affect My Settlement or Award

 Michigan’s modified comparative fault law recognizes that the actions of both parties might have contributed to the accident.
 The law reduces your award by the percentage of fault you bear for the accident.
-It requires you to show that your fault in the accident was less than 51% for you to qualify for compensation, including non-economic damages.
+It requires you to show that your fault in the accident was less than 51% to qualify for compensation, including non-economic damages.

 How Cochran, Kroll & Associates, P.C.
 Can Help You After a Drunk Driving Accident